 These window films are specially formulated for application on polycarbonate conservatory roofs.
-The films combines both solar and heat control and are a perfect alternative to expensive conservatory blinds.Read More
+The films combine both solar, UV, glare and heat control, and are a perfect alternative to expensive conservatory blinds, and much easier to maintain.Read More

 Window film can be applied directly to your existing roof panels with very little preparation, apart from a clean.
 Once applied, window film looks very smart and unlike blinds, which gather dust, it needs very little maintenance.